 1-If a child’s parents have dental and oral malocclusions, how likely is the child to have dental and oral disorders?

-The incidence of dental and oral disorders will be high in such children; however, there is nothing worry about.
-Patients should start seeing orthodontists at the age of seven.
-If visits are made every six months, any disorders can quickly be diagnosed; therefore, the orthodontic treatment will be easier and more effective.
+The incidence of dental and oral disorders will be drastically high in such children, this being compared to all different age groups may seem scary.
+H there is nothing to worry about.
+Data gained from tests, experiments and personal recommendation, children should start seeing orthodontists near the age of seven.
+If visits are made every six months, any possible disorders may quickly be diagnosed; therefore, the orthodontic treatment will be easier and more effective.
+Along with this, it’s safer and a more reliable plan for orthodontic treatment.

 2-What are the symptoms of hereditary malocclusions?